nodirt/git-tf/README.md

     # on branch master
     $ git rebase tfs

-Rebase is similar to merge, but instead of applying "their" changes on your changes, it applies your changes on their changes.
+Rebase is similar to merge, but instead of applying _their_ changes on your changes, it applies your changes on _their_ changes.

-If you use merge, you will screw your TFS history up when you push and your co-workers won't be happy.
+If you use merge, you will screw your TFS history up when you push and your team won't be happy.

--Nodir

 [msdnWorkspace]: http://msdn.microsoft.com/en-us/library/y901w7se(v=vs.80).aspx